WillardFord/bomb-party-word-finder/README.md

-# bomb-party-word-finder
+# **bomb-party-word-finder**
-This is a word finding repository for the party game
+This is a word finding repository for the party game of the same name hosted [here](https://jklm.fun).

+I'm working through the chapters of *Dan Gusfield's Algorithms on strings, trees, and sequences*.
+I'm going to use the algorithms in this book in seperate implementations 1 by 1 to compare and contrast this specific use case.
+I'm not yet sure what metrics I am going to measure and plot.

+The data structures described below might then not be implemented until later this academic quarter.

+I'm using Java because it is the fastest language I am familiar with, though I intend to learn C++ later this year.

+## **Algorithm Z**

 We want to quickly find words that have a given substring.
 This presents two things to keep in mind:
 1) Efficient time complexity to find substring so that the bomb doesn't go off before the time runs out. (space complexity would also be nice)